-The District of Maryland granted the option to stay because a group of third-party manufacturers filed four petitions for inter partes review of the '155 Patent and the ''349 Patent with the Patent Trial and Appeal Board of the United States Patent and Trademark Office ("PTAB").
-Based on the petitions, PTAB instituted inter partes reviews of all of the claims of the '155 Patent and claims 1-3 and 10-13 of the '349 Patent.
+A group of third-party manufacturers filed four petitions for inter partes review of the '349 and '155 Patents with the Patent Trial and Appeal Board of the United States Patent and Trademark Office ("PTAB").
+Based on the petitions, PTAB instituted inter partes reviews of claims 1-3 and 10-13 of the '349 Patent and claims 1-20 of the '155 Patent.
 PTAB declined to institute inter partes review of claims 4-9 of the '349 Patent.
-On March 31, 2015, the PTAB denied Petitioners' Request for Rehearing and reconfirmed claims 4-9 are not part of the instituted review.
+PTAB later denied a motion for rehearing and again declined to institute inter partes review of claims 4-9 of the '349 Patent.
+Upon review, PTAB found that claims 10-20 of the '155 Patent and claims 1-3 and 10-14 of the '349 Patent have not been shown to be unpatentable.